arundurvasula/frydomics/README.md

 We meet at [the Hammer Museum cafe](https://hammer.ucla.edu/ammo/) Fridays at 5:30 for beer and science (entrance is free).
 Feel free to stop by.

 We are modeled after Jeff Ross-Ibarra's [REHAB](http://www.rilab.org/rehab.html), please check there for information on the format.
+In short, no one presents the paper and we jump in as soon as the beers arrive.

 # Papers:
 June 23rd, 2017 [Boyle et al 2017.
 An Expanded View of Complex Traits: From Polygenic to Omnigenic](http://www.sciencedirect.com/science/article/pii/S0092867417306293) [blame Catharine, James, Arun]